koepnick/neovim-ide/README.md

 # NeoVim IDE

 > I'm allowing this to be public just in case some of these files solve a problem for somebody else.
 This is my own environment very carefully tailored to my own needs and projects.
-Suggestions are welcome, but please fork rather than pull request.
+Suggestions are welcome, but please fork rather than request a merge.

 Tested on Arch/Manjaro Linux.
 Any distribution should work so long as the underlying binaries can be found and installed.